rayeschiller/movie-talk/README.md

-# Api.ai - sample webhook implementation in Python
+# Movie Talk - webhook implementation in Python for API.ai

-This is a really simple webhook implementation that gets Api.ai classification JSON (i.e. a JSON output of Api.ai /query endpoint) and returns a fulfillment response.
+This is a webhook implementation that uses the Movie Database API and gets Api.ai classification JSON (i.e. a JSON output of Api.ai /query endpoint) and returns a fulfillment response.

 More info about Api.ai webhooks could be found here:
 [Api.ai Webhook](https://docs.api.ai/docs/webhook)